Skip to main content

 Common Questions

 Valerian smells bad because of valerenic acid and the volatile oils in the root.
 Ironically, that strong sock-like smell is a sign of a high-quality, potent supplement.
-If your Valerian smells like flowers, it probably will not work.
+If your valerian smells like flowers, it probably wont work.

-No, Valerian Root does not appear to cause physical dependence.
-Unlike benzodiazepines (like Xanax) or Z-drugs (like Ambien), Valerian does not lead to rebound insomnia when you stop.
+Valerian Root does not appear to cause physical dependence.
+Unlike benzodiazepines (like Xanax) or Z-drugs (like Ambien), valerian does not lead to rebound insomnia when you stop.
 It is a sustainable, non-habit-forming option for most patients.

 Valerian Root usually starts working 30 to 60 minutes after a dose.
 The full benefit on sleep quality often appears after about 14 days of steady use.
 If nothing has changed by day 14, we adjust the dose or look at the underlying sleep issue.